 - tight clothing makes symptoms worse

 Ringworm is caused by a type of fungus called dermatophytes.
 This fungus eats keratin, which is a type of protein that makes up the:

 Dermatophytes attack the skin, scalp, hair, and nails because those are the only parts of the body with enough keratin to attract them.

 Dermatophytes are microscopic spores that can survive on the surface of the skin for months.
-They can also survive in towels, combs, the soil, and other household objects.
-They are very resilient.
+They are very resilient and can also survive in:

-If a person or animal has the infection, they may deposit fungal spores on objects and surfaces when they touch them; anyone who touches those objects may become infected.
+If a person or animal has a ringworm infection, they may deposit fungal spores on objects and surfaces they touch.
+Anyone who touches those objects may contract a ringworm infection.

-Children usually show symptoms when they become infected, but many adults do not.
-The older an individual is, the more likely their immune system will protect them.
+Children usually show symptoms when they have a ringworm infection, but many adults do not.
+The older an individual is, the more likely it is that their immune system will protect them.
 However, they may still be a carrier.

 The stages in which ringworm develops depend on the type of ringworm.